sergey-klochkov/free-telegram-summarizer/README.md

-# telegram-gemini-summarizer
+# About
-Telegram Bot to summarize your chats with gemini
+Telegram Bot to summarize your chats with gemini.
+Can be used with gemini free tier

 # Setup
 Ensure you have python version >3.9